BarakShachar/Abra_Assignment/README.md

 (you need to add username & password to the body request)

-3. Add token to the postman-collection-variables
+3. Add a token to the postman-collection-variables

-4. Send messages, read messages
+4. Send messages (to other users by their username) & read messages

 5. You can only delete messages sent or received by you